decarbonization/gfx/Info/Core-Language.md

 ##Numbers

 Numbers may be of the format `12`, or `3.50`.
 Internally, they are always represented as double precision floating point numbers.
 Underscores may be introduced to improve readability, e.g. `10_000`.
 Numbers may not begin with underscores, but otherwise there are no positional restrictions on where they may be placed.
+If a number is immediately followed by a percentage sign (`%`), the value of the number will be divided by 100.
+E.g. `50%` = `0.5`.

 ##Strings